forio/flow.js/documentation/inspector-overview/index.html.md

 <a name="enable"></a>
 ####Enabling Flow Inspector

 There are two ways to enable Flow Inspector.
-You can make it always enabled on a specific page, or you can add it to your browser as a bookmark, and enable it by clicking the bookmark link while you are visiting a specific page.
+You can add it to specific pages (always enabled).
+Or, you can add it to your browser as a bookmark, and turn it on for a specific page by clicking the bookmark link while you are visiting that page.

 **To add Flow Inspector to a specific page:**